EllieBytes/hostess/README.md

 # Hostess

-hostess is a flake-parts module designed for use with colmena.
+hostess is a flake-parts module designed for easy host management.

 ## Example